Planning a Research Visit to the State Archives

 Pierre, SD 57501

 Reference Desk Email: firstname.lastname@example.org

-The State Archives is scheduled to reopen to the public on June 15th.
+The State Archives reopened to the public on June 15th, 2020.
 Due to COVID-19 pandemic concerns, we have instituted a number of new policies and procedures to protect our visitors, staff, and collections.
 If you would like to plan a research visit to the archives, here is what you can expect.
 You can also watch our Online Office Hours: Planning a Research Visit video.

 Appointments, Registration, and Visit Preparations

-1. For the foreseeable future, the archives will be open by appointment only to ensure proper social distancing.
-Appointments will be in two three-hour blocks (9:00 a.m.-12:00 p.m. and 1:30-4:30 p.m.) with a maximum of six researchers per block.
+1. For the foreseeable future, the archives will be open Monday through Friday by appointment only, to ensure proper social distancing.
+Appointments will be in two blocks (9:00 a.m.-12:00 p.m. and 1:00-4:30 p.m.).
 Call or email the Reference Desk to make an appointment.
 Researchers who anticipate spending the day in the archives will need to make two appointments.
-If you plan to bring a partner or research assistant with you, please indicate this while making the appointment so accomodations can be made.
+If you plan to bring a partner or research assistant with you, please indicate this while making the appointment so accommodations can be made.